This policy outlines the process for vehicle rental and use.

 - If there are not any Earlham or Enterprise vehicles available, Earlham College departments and summer programs must make their own arrangements for a vehicle rental.

-- All drivers must still be certified by Public Safety
+- Even when there are no fleet or Enterprise vehicles available, all drivers must still be certified by Public Safety.

 - For trips beyond 100 miles a faculty member must be in one of the vehicles.

-- Drivers must rotate every two hours on trips over 250 miles.
+- Drivers must rotate every two hours on trips of more than 250 miles.

 - Maneuvering a 12-passenger van in large and small parking lots on campus.